 At all times, CAL CBC has a designated "Safety Captain" who Is responsible for initiating the Emergency Evacuation Notification and supervising the implementation of the evacuation plan.

 The hierarchy of Safety Captain is as follow:

 - 1. Campus Director

-- 2. Financial Aid Officer
+- 2. Director of education (DOE)

-- 3. Admissions Officer
+- 2. Financial aid officer

 If the highest on the list is not on campus, responsibility will pass to the next person.